cs3157/recitations/A-Unix/unix-editors-compiling.md

     touch testing.txt
     touch .hidden.txt

-Let's see if it worked.
-The `ls` command lists all files in the current directory.
+Let's see if this worked.
+Try the `ls` command again.
 Some commands in UNIX take flags.
 These are special arguments preceded by a dash.
 Usually it will make the most sense to attach the `-l` and the `-a` flags to our ls calls. `-l` will include the permissions of each file (more on this later) and `-a` will include files that are hidden (in UNIX, these